 Have agreed as follows:

 Article 2 (PURPOSE)

+Option I:

-1. The purpose of this Agreement is to enhance the [full, effective and sustained] implementation [of the objective] [principles and provisions] of the Convention [and strengthen and support the global response to the urgent threat of climate change by further addressing its causes and [minimizing its adverse effects] [in accordance with the principles of equity and common but differentiated responsibilities and respective capabilities] by further increasing [resilience and] the ability to adapt to its adverse impacts, and effectively respond to loss and damage [with a view to promoting the global transformation to low-emission and climate-resilient and responsive societies and economies]] [in order to achieve the objective of the Convention as set out in its Article 2].
+1. The purpose of this Agreement is to [further the objective] [enhance the [full, effective and sustained] implementation [of the objective] [principles and provisions]] of the Convention [and strengthen and support the global response to the urgent threat of climate change by[ ensuring deep cuts in global greenhouse gas emissions so as to hold the increase in the global average temperature to below 1.5 degrees above pre-industrial levels] [further addressing its causes] and [minimizing its adverse effects] [in accordance with the principles of equity and common but differentiated responsibilities and respective capabilities][in light of national circumstances] by further increasing [resilience and] the ability to adapt to its adverse impacts, and effectively respond to [the impact of the implementation of response measures and] loss and damage [with a view to promoting [sustainable development] [the global transformation to low-emission and climate-resilient and responsive societies and economies]]] [in order to achieve the objective of the Convention as set out in its Article 2].
 It [is in full accordance with the principles and provisions of the Convention, in particular the principles of equity and common but differentiated responsibilities and respective capabilities, reflecting the differentiation between developed and developing country Parties][reflects common but differentiated responsibilities and respective capabilities, in light of different national circumstances].

-2. Parties recognize based on the latest scientific knowledge that [[deep cuts] in global greenhouse gas [[net] emissions] [anthropogenic climate forcers]] [enhanced actions to address climate change and its adverse effects] [are urgently required], [with a view to reducing such emissions so as to hold] [mindful of holding] the increase in the global average temperature [below 2 °C][below 2 or 1.5 °C] [below 1.5 °C] above pre-industrial levels, [to minimize the adverse impacts of climate change and the need to adapt to climate change ] [in the context of sustainable development, protecting the integrity of Mother Earth, and adaptation,] without prejudice to the CMA adjusting by decision the global long-term temperature goal [on the basis of the best available scientific knowledge and/or a greater urgency to act][according to scientific findings] [while ensuring equitable access to sustainable development].
+2. Parties [shall take urgent action and cooperate with a view to][recognize based on the latest scientific knowledge that] [[deep cuts] in global greenhouse gas [[net] emissions] [anthropogenic climate forcers]] [enhanced actions to address climate change and its adverse effects] [are urgently required], [with a view to reducing such emissions so as to hold] [mindful of holding] the increase in the global average temperature [below 2 °C][below 2 or 1.5 °C] [below 1.5 °C] above pre-industrial levels, [to minimize the adverse impacts of climate change and the need to adapt to climate change ] [in the context of sustainable development, protecting the integrity of Mother Earth, and adaptation,] without prejudice to the CMA adjusting by decision the global long-term temperature goal [on the basis of the best available scientific knowledge and/or a greater urgency to act][according to scientific findings] [while ensuring equitable access to sustainable development].
 [Proposal to replace this sub paragraph with a placeholder pending redrafting]

 3. Nothing in this Agreement or its ensuing decisions shall threaten in any way food production and distribution.